-The Offer has been made in terms of Rule 19(2)(b) of the Securities Contracts (Regulation) Rules, 1957, as amended, (the "SCRR") read with Regulation 31 of the SEBI ICDR Regulations.
-The Offer has been made through the Book Building Process, in compliance with Regulation 6(1) of the SEBI ICDR Regulations, where not more than 50% of the Net Offer was available for allocation on a proportionate basis to Qualified through the Book Bultang Process, in comparance with Regulation 6(1) of the SEBI LCDR Regulations, where not more than 50% of the Net Offer was available for allocation on a proportionate basis to Quality Institutional Buyers ("QIBs") (the "QIB Category"), provided that our Company and Selling Shareholders in consultation with the BRLMs, allocated up to 60% of the QIB Category to Anchor Investors, on a discretionary basis (the "Anchor Investor Portion"), of which one-third was reserved for domestic Mutual Funds, subject to valid Bids having been received from domestic Mutual Funds at or above the price at which Equity Shares are allocated to Anchor Investors.
-Further, 5% of the QIB Category (excluding the Anchor Investor Portion) shall be available for allocation on a proportionate basis to Mutual Funds and the remainder of the QIB Category shall be available for allocation on a proportionate basis to all QIBs, including Mutual Funds, subject to valid Bids being received at or above the Offer Price.
-Further, not less the remander of the QIB Category shall be available for allocation on a proportionate basis to all QIBs, including Mutual Funds, subject to valid Bids being received at or above the Offer Price.
-Further, not less than 15.00% of the Net Offer was made available for allocation to Non-Institutional Bidders, of which (a) one third of such portion was reserved for applicants with applicants with applicants with applicants with applicants with applicants with applicants in the other sub-category of Non-Institutional Bidders and not less than 35.00% of the Net Offer was made available for allocation to Retail Individual Bidders ("RIBs") in accordance with the SEBI ICDR Regulations, subject to valid Bids having been received at or above the Offer Price.All potential Bidders (other than Anchor Investors) were required to mandatorily participate in this Offer through the Application Supported by Block Amount ("ASBA") process and were required to provide details of their respective bank account (including UPI ID for UPI Bidders using the UPI Mechanism) in which the Bid Amount was blocked by the SCSBs or the Sponsor Bank under the UPI Mechanism, as the case may be.
-Anchor Investors were not permitted to participate in the Offer through the ASBA process.
-For details, specific attention is invited to "Offer Procedure" on page 329.
+The Offer is being made in terms of Rule 19(2)(b) of the Securities Contracts (Regulation) Rules, 1957, as amended, (the "SCRR") read with Regulation 31 of the SEBI ICDR Regulations.
+The Offer is being made The Offer is being made in terms of Rule 19(2)(b) of the Securities Contracts (Regulation) Rules, 1957, as amended, (the "SCRR") read with Regulation 31 of the SEBI ICDR Regulations.
+The Offer is being made through the Book Building Process, in compliance with Regulation 6(1) of the SEBI ICDR Regulations, where not more than 50% of the Net Offer shall be available for allocation on a proportionate basis to Qualified Institutional Buyers ("QIBs") (the "QIB Category"), provided that our Company and Selling Shareholders in consultation with the BRLMs, may allocate up to 60% of the QIB Category to Anchor Investors, on a discretionary basis (the "Anchor Investor Portion"), of which one-third shall be reserved for domestic Mutual Funds, subject to valid Bids being received from domestic Mutual Funds at or above the price at which Equity Shares are allocated to Anchor Investors.
+In the event of under-subscription or non-allocation in the Anchor Investor Portion, the balance Equity Shares shall be added to the QIB Category (excluding the Anchor Investor Portion) shall be available for allocation on a proportionate basis to all QIBs, including Mutual Funds, subject to valid Bids being received at or above the Offer Price.
+Further, not less than 15.00% of the Net Offer shall be available for allocation to Non-Institutional Bidders, of which (a) one third of such portion shall be reserved for applicants with application size of more than ₹1 million; and (b) two third of such portion shall be reserved for applicants with application size of more than ₹1 million; and (b) two third of such portion shall be reserved for applicants with application size of more than ₹1 million; provided that the unsubscribed portion in either of such sub-categories may be allocated to applicants in the other sub-category of Non-Institutional Bidders and not less than 35.00% of the Net Offer shall be available for allocation to Retail Individual Bidders ("RIBs") in accordance with the SEBI ICDR Regulations, subject to valid Bids being received to valid Bids being received at or above the Offer Price.All potential Bidders (other than Anchor Investors) shall mandatorily participate in this Offer through the Application Supported by Block Amount ("ASBA") process and shall provide details of their respective bank account (including UPI ID for UPI Bidders using the UPI Mechanism) in which the Bid Amount will be blocked by the SCSBs or the Sponsor Bank under the UPI Mechanism, as the case may be.
+Anchor Investors are not permitted to participate in the Offer through the ASBA process.
+For details, specific attention is invited to "Offer Procedure" on page 330.